 Some hostels have additional common areas where students can socialise or study.
 Hostels outside of the main College site have laundry facilities.
 For rooms in or adjacent to the main College site, there is a large, central laundry room.
 On the main College site there are also some music practice rooms, a large bicycle storage shed, and a small gym.

 When you start as a first year, you are allocated accommodation by the College Accommodation Officer.
 You will be given a choice over two things: your preferred building and the length of lease.
-You can also specify if you wish to be guaranteed a room in at the lower end of the rent scale.
+You can also specify if you wish to be guaranteed a room at the lower end of the rent scale.
 The Accommodation Officer will also take into account any students with special accommodation needs (such as disabled access).
-First year students are currently allocated to the Keynes building (on-site, en-suite rooms) and Spalding Hostel.
+For 2020-21, first-year students will be allocated to one of three hostels: the Keynes building, Webb’s Court, and Spalding Hostel.
 This changes from time to time according to circumstances.
 You will be living with other students studying a range of subjects.

-As first years come to the end of the year they are put in a list according to a random ballot.
-This is the order in which they choose their rooms for the following year.
+Around halfway through the academic year, students choose their rooms for the following year.
+First-year students are put in a list according to a random ballot.
+This is the order in which they choose their rooms.
 The list is then reversed for the next year, so if you get a low ballot position for choosing your second-year room, you will have a very high position for your third year.
-Third years always choose before second years, and groups of friends can enter the ballot together so that they choose rooms at the same time (helping you to find rooms near one another).
+Third years always choose before second years.
+Groups of friends can enter the ballot together so that they choose rooms at the same time (helping you to find rooms near one another).

-All undergraduate rooms are available on either a 28/29-week lease (covering term time and a bit either side) or a 35-week lease (running from October to June minus 2-3 weeks over Christmas).
-Some rooms are available only on a 29-week lease (because they are used for interview candidates at Christmas, and school visits and conferences at Easter); other rooms are available for rent on a 29- or 35-week lease.
+All undergraduate rooms are available on either “short contract” (i.e. a 28/29-week lease, covering term time and a bit either side) or “long contract” (i.e. a 35-week lease, running from October to June minus 2-3 weeks over Christmas).
+Some rooms are available only on a 29-week lease (because they are used for interview candidates at Christmas, and for school visits and conferences at Easter); other rooms are available for rent either on a 29- or 35-week lease, so students are able to choose which length of contract they prefer.

 King's College accommodation is accredited by ANUK.